1994-2001: Figurative Oils

 Gallery Images - I Love You

 So much is produced, wasted, and thrown out, ultimately ending up in land fills.
-Consequently, I chose to re-purpose discarded metal parts.
+Consequently, I decided to repurpose discarded material such as scrap metal, car parts, mirrors, and driftwood.

 What I find plays a major part in determining what the sculptures will be.
-This process has opened up new methods of working and inspired how I think about materials and forms.
-I am forced to use what I have and end up with forms I never imagined.
-It's thrilling and fun!
+This process opens up new work methods and inspires unbiased thinking about these found materials and the forms I will make.
+I am forced to use what I have and end up with pieces that are often surprising.
+It is challenging, thrilling, and fun!

 Four on a Line